Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Pity The Cat.md

 This town was a farming community up to the 19th century, when the

 Industrial Revolution gave it a railway station and a few factories.
 It still retained a quaint feel and a balance between serenity and prosperity through the 20th century.
 As a nearby metropolis grew larger, more and more townspeople started working working there.
 The town has now decided to become a suburban district of the city.
-The inhabitants have mixed feelings: they look [[forward]] to better communication and more job opportunities, but also fear the town could lose its charm and individuality.
+The inhabitants have mixed feelings: they look [[forward]] to better communication and more job opportunities, but also fear the town could lose its [[Charm]] and individuality.

 Notable places: